 The first commercial vintage was 1997…sort of.
 It was a small production year, and as Michael told us “but I drank it all” so in reality the 1998 vintage would be the first commercial release.
 At the time Chiarello purchased the estate in the 1980’s the vines had been neglected for a number of years.
-Michael spent significant time fixing up the vineyard and fortunately did not pull out some of the real old vines.
-Today these 90+ year old vines provide the grapes for several of his commercial releases.
-As of press time they produce 6 different wines.
+Michael spent significant time fixing up the vineyard with the help of noted farmer “Amigo Bob” and fortunately did not pull out some of the real old vines.
+Today these 100+ year old head pruned (no trellising) vines provide the grapes for several of his commercial releases.
+As of the time of this review, they produce 6 different wines.
 Keep in mind Michael’s strong culinary background; his wines are made with lively acidity, personality and and good structure to hold up to foods; they are meant to be consumed with food.